-Bears Ears National Monument is a 1.35 million acre area of land in southeast Utah.
+Bears Ears National Monument is a 1.35 million acre area of land in Utah, south of Moab.
 Having been declared by President Barack Obama in 2016, Donald Trump swiftly reduced the monument by 85 per cent a year later, making it the US's largest public lands protection downsizing in history.

 Bears Ears is appropriately named due to two orange rocks that distinctively stick out above a meadow, resembling those of bear's ears.
 It is an area that indigenous tribes have traded for centuries, and is the only national monument erected out of the support of Native Americans.